Worcester Cathedral: Dissolution and Reformation

 The priory came to an end with King Henry VIII's Dissolution of the Monasteries.
 Shortly beforehand, in 1535, the prior William More resigned, and was replaced by Henry Holbeach.
 More had a reputation for fine living, although his standards seem in line with other senior ecclesiasts of the time.
 However, there certainly were problems with the administration of the priory, including divisions within the community.

 The Protestant Hugh Latimer was bishop from 1535, and preached for reform and iconoclasm.
 He resigned as bishop in 1539, as a result of a theological turn by Henry VIII towards Roman Catholicism, in the Six Articles.
 John Bell, a moderate reformer, was bishop from 1539 to 1543, during the period of the priory's dissolution.

 In the early 16th century, Worcester had around 40 monks.
 This declined slightly in the years immediately before 1540, as recruitment seems to have halted.
 There were 35 Benedictine monks plus the Prior Holbeach at the time of dissolution, probably 16 January 1540; eleven were immediately given pensions, while the remainder became secular canons in the new Royal College.
 Holbeach was re-appointed as the first Dean.
 A further five former monks were pensioned from the college in July 1540.

-The former monastic library of Worcester contained a considerable number of manuscripts which are, among other libraries, now scattered over Cambridge, London (British Library), Oxford (Bodleian), and the Cathedral library at Worcester of today.
+The former monastic library of Worcester contained a considerable number of manuscripts which are now scattered over, among other libraries, Cambridge, London (British Library), Oxford (Bodleian), and the Cathedral library at Worcester of today.
 Remains of the priory dating from the 12th and 13th centuries can still be seen.

 John Bell's successor as bishop, Nicholas Heath, was religiously much more conservative and Catholic.

 Civil War

 During the Civil War, the cathedral was used to store arms, possibly as early as September 1642.
-Worcester declared itself for the Crown and was quickly occupied by extra Royalist forces, who were using the building to store munitions when Essex briefly retook the city after a skirmish on its outskirts.
+Worcester declared itself for the Crown and was quickly occupied by extra Royalist forces, who were using the building to store munitions when the Earl of Essex briefly retook the city after a skirmish on its outskirts.
 The Parliamentary troops then ransacked the Cathedral building.
 Stained glass was smashed and the organ destroyed, along with library books and monuments.

 The See was abolished during the Commonwealth and the Protectorate, approximately 1646–1660.
 The bell tower was demolished in 1647 and the building used as a prison in the aftermath of the 1651 battle.